 Unfortunately, recent policy changes have hindered growth in the state as of 2024.

-• New York has 202,406 Solar Homes.
+- New York 202,406

-• New Jersey has 181,294 Solar Homes.
+- New Jersey 181,294

-Arizona shines as the second-ranking state with over 290,000 solar homes, leveraging its abundant sunshine to harness solar energy effectively.
+Arizona shines as the second-ranking state over 290,000 solar homes, leveraging its abundant sunshine to harness solar energy effectively.
 The state’s commitment to expanding solar capacity is evident in its growing number of installations, making it a national leader in solar energy production.
 Arizona’s success story is a testament to the viability of solar power in regions blessed with extensive sunlight.

 New York follows, setting an example for the northeastern United States with its aggressive renewable energy targets and robust solar incentive programs.
 Despite its more varied climate, the state’s efforts to increase solar adoption illustrate the broad applicability of solar solutions across different geographic and climatic conditions.